Glossary Warehouse / CFS Container Freight Station

 Service Aisle-An aisle used to reach access aisles.

 Service aisles may also be used to gain access to storage lots.
-Utilizing the service aisle to gain facings or slots is often overlooked
+Utilizing the service aisle to gain facings or slots is often overlooked in making layouts.

 Shelves-Board fixed horizontally and supported by a frame or uprights.
 May be of metal or wood.